rsdmike/go-workflow-templates/README.md

 #### Description

-This is the main file for NodeJS builds.
-This is a matrixed build, meaning it will simultaneously run the steps on multiple versions of NodeJS.
-For example 16.x,18.x,20.x of NodeJS.
-We do this to ensure compability with the NodeJS versions that are in maintenance mode, LTS mode, and Current.
+This is the main file for Go builds.
+This is a matrixed build, meaning it will simultaneously run the steps on multiple versions of Go.
+For example 1.18.x,1.19.x,1.20.x of Go.
+We do this to ensure compability with the supported versions of go see https://go.dev/doc/devel/release#policy.

 The build includes the following tasks:

-- Transpiling (for typescript)
-- Linting
 - Running Unit Tests
+- Ensuring code is formatted using gofmt
+- Ensuring code is vetted using go vet
+- Ensuring code is linted using [golangci/golangci-lint-action@v3](https://github.com/golangci/golangci-lint-action/tree/v3/)
-- Uploading Test Results
+- Uploading Test Results (in JUnit format)
 - Uploading Code Coverage results using codecov.io

 ### Docker Build/Publish -`docker-build.yml`